UNSETTLING SETTLEMENTS: SETTING ASIDE CONSENT ORDERS ON THE GROUND OF MATERIAL NON-DISCLOSURE

 4 PAPER BUILDINGS

 Julia Townend is a specialist family law barrister practising from 4 Paper Buildings Chambers with extensive court and advisory experience.
-She has a keen interest in the financial consequences of relationship breakdown (including enforcement) and private law children proceedings (including child arrangements and applications for permission to remove children from the jurisdiction permanently and temporarily).Get Expert Advice You can call us on 01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+She has a keen interest in the financial consequences of relationship breakdown (including enforcement) and private law children proceedings (including child arrangements and applications for permission to remove children from the jurisdiction permanently and temporarily).Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
 Copyright 2013-2019 Rainscourt Law LLP.
 All rights reserved.